Preparing a new repository

 $ export AWS_SECRET_ACCESS_KEY=<MY_SECRET_ACCESS_KEY>

 You can then easily initialize a repository that uses your Amazon S3 as a backend.
-If the bucket does not exist it will be created in the default location:
+Make sure to use the endpoint for the correct region.
+The example uses us-east-1.
+If the bucket does not exist it will be created in that region:

 enter password for new repository: